The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

 ⭐ Removing or Substituting Combustion Sources

-Not only does it cause odors you can’t get rid of, but it also increases the chance everyone in the house could develop asthma, cancer, or other health risks.
+Not only does it cause odors you can’t get rid of, but it also increases the chance everyone in the house could develop asthma, respiratory diseases, cancer, or other health risks.

 When cooking up a storm, ensure to use your cooking vents; these vents should be vented outside.